johnnyyuen/GoogleCloudCertification/README.md

 2. Create an instance template from the custom image.
 3. Create an autoscaled managed instance group from the instance template

+### Cloud VPN
 Cloud VPN gateways and tunnels are regional objects, not global

+### Cloud Filestore
 Cloud Filestore is a scalable and highly available shared file service fully managed by Google.
 Cloud Filestore provides persistent storage ideal for shared workloads.
 It is best suited for enterprise applications requiring persistent, durable, shared storage which is accessed by NFS or requires a POSIX compliant file system.
 reference: https://cloud.google.com/terms/services-20180724

-Google Kubernetes Engine
+### Google Kubernetes Engine
 To enable the GKE cluster to automatically add/remove nodes based on CPU load => Configure a HorizontalPodAutoscaler with a target CPU usage.
 Enable the Cluster Autoscaler from the GCP Console.
 Deploy each microservice as a Deployment (not POD).
 Expose the Deployment in the cluster using a Service, and use the Service DNS name to address it from other microservices within the cluster.

+### Resilience testing
 resilience testing can be done by Schedule a disaster simulation exercise during which you can shut off all VMs in a zone to see how your application behaves

+### About SSD and storage
-SSD - Local SSD cannot be used for boot volume (because its Non-persistent ) and always used for temporary data storage.
-However, pd-ssd ( Performance (SSD) persistent disks) is persistent and can be used as boot disk.
+- Local SSD cannot be used for boot volume (because its Non-persistent ) and always used for temporary data storage.
+- pd-ssd ( Performance (SSD) persistent disks) is persistent and can be used as boot disk.
 Reference: https://cloud.google.com/compute/docs/disks#localssds

+* Regional persistent disk is a storage option that provides synchronous replication of data between two zones in a region

+### http response:
-http response: Implement retry logic using a truncated exponential backoff strategy when response code is 5xx and 429.
+Implement retry logic using a truncated exponential backoff strategy when response code is 5xx and 429.

 Using the Cron service provided by App Engine, publish messages to a Cloud Pub/Sub topic.
 Subscribe to that topic using a messageprocessing utility service running on Compute Engine instances.

-Instance Template
+### Instance Template
 * When doing rolling update, can choose between Proactive and Opportunistic ( The MIG applies an opportunistic update only when you manually initiate the update on selected instances or when new instances are created.
 New instances can be created when you or another service, such as an autoscaler, resizes the MIG)

-* Regional persistent disk is a storage option that provides synchronous replication of data between two zones in a region

 ====
 GitHub cheat sheet reference:  https://github.com/blqthien/Google-Certified-Architect-exam-resources/blob/master/GCP-Products-Cheat-Sheet.md